Your employees are fighting.

 Do not let these grievances linger in the hopes that they’ll go away on their own.
-They probably won’t, and in the meantime they may very well grow; the employees at the centre of a conflict may start gathering allies, and then you’ve got a great big split right down the middle of your firm.
-Office politicking is an action, and as an action it takes time away from your employees that should be sent working on clients’ files.
+They probably won’t, and in the meantime, they may very well grow; the employees at the center of a conflict may start gathering allies, and then you’ve got a great big split right down the middle of your firm.
+Office politicking is an action, and as an action, it takes time away from your employees that should be sent working on clients’ files.

 Simple and direct is best in this case.
 Pull the employees in question aside immediately and get them to get it off of their chests.

 The best time to deal with productivity mistakes is right now

 As we said in the last point, productivity mistakes are not likely to get better on their own.
 They can however snowball to the point where they do some serious damage to your workflow and to the internal structure of your firm.
 The sooner you smooth the problem areas out, the sooner you can get back to being a productive firm.